 Erectile dysfunction (ED) affects millions of American men, and its prevalence rises sharply after age 40.
 What many men don't know is that ED can be an early warning sign of cardiovascular disease.
 The blood vessels that supply the penis are smaller than those supplying the heart, so vascular damage often shows up as ED before it manifests as chest pain or a cardiac event.

-This means that men in Orange County and the broader Hudson Valley area who are experiencing ED should not ignore the symptom or feel embarrassed to bring it up with their doctor.
-At HM Care Clinic, ED treatment conversations are handled with discretion, respect, and a full cardiovascular lens.
+This means that men in Orange County and the broader Hudson Valley area who experience ED should not ignore the symptom or feel hesitant to raise it with a physician.
+At HM Care Clinic, conversations about ED treatment, including prescription treatments for erectile dysfunction where medically appropriate, are handled with discretion, respect, and a full cardiovascular lens.
 Addressing the root cause — whether vascular, hormonal, or both — is always the priority.

 Medical treatment works best when paired with consistent healthy habits.
-The following lifestyle factors have the strongest evidence for protecting cardiovascular health in men over 40:
+The following lifestyle factors have strong supporting evidence for protecting cardiovascular health in men over 40:

 - Regular aerobic exercise: At least 150 minutes of moderate-intensity activity per week supports healthy blood pressure, cholesterol, and weight.